vippsas/vipps-checkout/vipps-checkout-how-it-works-shipping.md

 If you want to charge a flat rate for shipping you pass shipping options to the `logistics.fixedOptions` property at session initiation.

 If you want to dynamically determine the price of a shipping option based on the address of the customer you need to have an endpoint for receiving callbacks.
 Pass the url to the `logistics.dynamicOptionsCallback` property.
-Vipps Checkout will call the endpoint with the address of the customer whenever they submit or update their address during a checkout session.
+Checkout will call the endpoint with the address of the customer whenever they submit or update their address during a checkout session.
 The endpoint must return shipping options on the same format as for fixedOptions.

 **Please note:** When using dynamic shipping we recommend that you define `logistics.fixedOptions` as a backup.
 If the callback does not resolve successfully within 8 seconds, returns `null` or an empty list the system will fall back to static options.
 If no fallback options are provided, the user will be presented with an error and will not be able to continue with the checkout.